Intensive Hydroponic Workshops are held in Tucson, AZ at the CEAC (1951 E. Roger Rd. Tucson, AZ 85719).

-o Arizona tote bags with assorted take-home materials.
+- Arizona tote bags with assorted take home materials

 Why CEAC's intensive Workshops?

-o Our mission is to educate you, not to try and sell you on a product line!
-Discussion on equipment/materials in unbiased.
+- Our misssion is to educate you, not to sell you a product line!
+Discussion on equipment and materials for CEA production is unbiased.

 About the instructors:

 Dr. Stacy Tollefson is our newly appointed CEAC Faculty.
 She received her Ph.D in Agricultural & Biosystems Engineering, Hydroponic Vegetable Production and Pest Management in December 2014.
 Currently she works with the UofA-CEAC teaching Introduction to Hydroponics and Greenhouse Pest Management, as a Farm Manager for Maggie’s Farm Arizona, and additionally sits on USDA Hydroponic Taskforce.
 Dr. Tollefson gained experience as the Greenhouse Manager for Dr. Rorabaugh's teaching greenhouse for 2 years overseeing pest and disease management for that greenhouse and other CEAC projects.
 She was a USDA National Needs Fellow for 3 years and an NSF GK-12 Fellow for 1 year.
 Her interests include integrated pest management, organic production methods, aquaponics, and education and outreach.

 Myles Lewis is a young professional with 10+ years of experience working with a variety of greenhouse systems and crops.
 His focus has been on transplant, vegetable, and herb production in controlled environments such as greenhouses and growth chambers.
 Implementing modern agricultural techniques and systems for food production in traditional and non-traditional locations.